 When it comes to undergraduate theology degrees online, there are many schools from which to choose.
 Most people pursuing careers related to theology degrees aren’t concerned about how much they’ll be making.
 Spiritual return on investment is more of a concern for them than monetary return on investment.
 But devoting your life to ministry or academia can be much more difficult when mired in debt.
 It’s worth it to consider the value of an online theology degree, especially if your plan is to earn advanced degrees.
 In this ranking, we examine the best value colleges for online theology degrees.
-We ranked the following degrees according to each school’s tuition, graduation rate, and average 20-year net return on investment.
+We ranked the following online degrees according to each school’s tuition, graduation rate, and average 20-year net return on investment.
 Of course there are many more factors to consider, but it’s our hope that this information will help you make an informed decision about where to earn your theology degree online.

 Best Online Theology Degree Offerings

 #1.
 Concordia University-Wisconsin

 The online bachelor’s in theological studies is designed for students seeking to become a pastor, lay minister, or theologian.
 The theological studies degree online lays the groundwork necessary to pursue any of these three careers, however each will require different graduate work.
 Students will take courses like heritage of faith, classical Greece and Rome, religious education of youth and adults, Christian ethics, Old Testament, and New Testament.

 Online B.S. or B.A. in Theological Studies

 LeTourneau University’s online B.S. in theological studies provides students with more flexibility than the B.A. by providing significantly more electives.
 The B.A. has fewer electives because the general education courses require both elementary Greek and Hebrew.
 This makes the B.A. a more attractive option for students pursuing theological or religious study at the graduate level.